3 Benefits of shared internet (plus a big mistake to avoid)

 Benefit #3: More than one person can connect at once

+Cool, right?
 It gets even better.
 Shared internet also allows you to use two devices at once.
-Consider browsing your favorite social media sites while streaming music on your tablet – all at the same time!
+Consider browsing your favourite social media sites while streaming music on your tablet – all at the same time!

 The biggest mistake to avoid